sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* Performance: TODO Error notice option is now no longer deleted on sight, preventing incremental option ID polution.
 	* Improvement: TODO Each extension now shows an external link on the SEO Extensions page for more information.
 	* Change: The SEO Extensions menu item now is visible for users with the `manage_options` capability, rather than either of `install_plugins` or `activate_plugins`.
+	* Fixed: TODO The extension list now also renders correctly on Safari 6 to 9.
+	* Fixed: TODO Huge tooltips are now faced downwards.
+	* Fixed: Extension activation tester now tests JSON test file for errors too.
+	* Change: TODO The tooltip is now a shade of black, rather than an off-color ocean blue.
 * **API:**
 	* **Internal:**
 		* TODO